Where BAM can improve

 During two meetings, one in spring and one in autumn, aroundhundred staff from all parts of the Group to discuss the strategy and share initiatives.
 Sharing ideas has led to Group connections and scalable learning: not reinventing the wheel but sharing shows the opportunities of being ‘one BAM’.

 Annual total compensation by country

-In 2015 the rounded ratios for annual total compensation of BAM’s highest paid individual to the average annual total compensation for all employees remained at the same level as in 2014, except for Germany.
-In Germany the ratio decreased from seven to six, which means that the average salary increased more than the salary increase of the highest paid individual.
-The ratio of percentage increased in the Netherlands, and decreased in Belgium and Germany.
+In 2016 the rounded ratios for annual total compensation of BAM’s highest paid individual to the average annual total compensation for all employees remained at the same level as in 2015, except in Germany.
+Here, the ratio decreased from seven to six, which means that the average salary increased more than the salary increase of the highest paid individual.
+The ratio of percentage increased in the Netherlands and decreased in Belgium and Germany.

 The relatively high ratio for BAM’s international business can be explained by the fact that Dutch management members work together with local workforce, thereby explaining the difference in salary standards.

-In 2015, local community engagement programmes, that measure and manage the impact of building projects on the local environment, were implemented at 33 per cent of BAM’s operations.
+In 2016, local community engagement programmes that measure and manage the impact of building projects on the local environment were implemented in 33 per cent of BAM’s operations.
 These were initiatives as part of existing programmes, such as the Considerate Constructors Scheme (CCS), Bewuste Bouwers and Making TIME for Communities, as well as unique initiatives of engagement managers on projects and site-specific sponsoring or charity work.

 Considerate Constructors Scheme